citusdata/citus_docs/cloud/support.rst

 Citus Cloud bills on a per minute basis.
 We bill for a minimum of 1 hour of usage across all plans.
 Pricing varies based on the size and configuration of the cluster.
 The a few factors that determine your price are:

-- Size of your primary node
 - Size of your distributed nodes
+- Number of distributed nodes
 - Whether you have high availability enabled, both on the primary node and on distributed nodes
+- Size of your primary node

+You can see pricing of various configurations directly within our `pricing calculator <https://console.citusdata.com>`_.

 .. raw:: html